A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

-It also has a shop and ticket outlet.
+It also has a shop and ticket-information outlet.
 You’ll find it just off Militärringstraße, a 10min walk from the Klettenberg Klettenbergpark stop on the No.18 tramline.
 The stadium is about 3km away up Militärringstraße – a taxi shouldn’t be expensive.

 Sadly, the former bar-dotted stretch of main Aachener Straße near the stadium is now dominated by a giant McDrive.
 One stop nearer town, at Alter Militärring U-Bahn, with the closure of Treffer, Stadtwaldgarten is a handy choice, though it’s more steakhouse than sports bar.
-Nearby Arizona at Aachener Straße 704 is in similar vein, TV sport giving it the nod when it comes to pre-match.